DeEnabler/winbig/README.md

 2.  **Import to Vercel:**
     *   Go to [vercel.com](https://vercel.com) and sign up or log in with your GitHub account.
     *   Click "Add New..." -> "Project".
-    *   Import your ViralBet GitHub repository.
+    *   Import your WinBig GitHub repository.

 3.  **Configure Vercel Project Settings (Crucial):**
     *   Vercel should automatically detect that this is a Next.js project and configure the build settings appropriately.